Documentation Index

 }

-When the event stream is unavailable, the aggregator falls back to building state from the worker registry.
+When the event stream is unavailable, the aggregator falls back to building state from the agent registry.